CyberSteve777/TCBE_downloader/README.md

 2) Install requirements (you need to run command "pip install -r requirements.txt" in the same dir as main.py file)
 3) Download addon:
    1) If you are on PC, you can run both main files, but with mainPC.py you can select downloading path using GUI.
    2) If you use Android/IOS, you should run main_aori.py.
-Result file will be in the same dir as main_aori.py file.
+Result files will be in the same dir as main_aori.py file.
-4) open result .mcaddon file using Minecraft
+4) open result .mcaddon files using Minecraft
 5) Enjoy your game ;)